Community-Centered Doula Training

 • Physical and emotional "toolkit strategies" for improving the hormonal cocktail of labor, using pelvic floor releases and movements to open the pelvis and optimize space for baby, reducing fear and anxiety to increase comfort and coping, including massage, bodywork and positioning, movement, acupressure, TENS units, herbs, aromatherapy, and more

-• Discussion of culturally and ethically responsible rebozo use
+• Discussion of culturally and ethically responsible use of tools, such as the rebozo

 The Postpartum Doula portion includes: